-Our cells contain chromosomes, or sequences of DNA.
+Our cells contain chromosomes or sequences of DNA.
 Telomeres are “protective protein caps” at the end of our DNA strands that allow for continued cell replication.

 The longer the telomere, the more times a cell can divide and refresh.
 Each time a cell replicates, its telomere length, and therefore its lifespan, gets shorter in a natural aging process.

 Telomerase is an enzyme in the body that prevents telomere shortening and can even add telomeric DNA back to the telomere and help our body’s cells live for a longer period of time.
 Scientists have isolated length of telomeres and telomerase as indicators of cellular aging.
-So, the longer your telomeres are the slower the aging the process.
+So, the longer your telomeres are the slower the aging process.

 In 2013, Elizabeth Hoge, M.D., a professor of psychiatry at Harvard Medical School, investigated this idea by leading a study comparing telomere length of experienced Meditation practitioners with that of non-meditators.
-Results revealed that those with more years of meditation practice had longer telomere length overall, and that women meditators had significantly longer telomeres as compared to women non-meditators.
+Results revealed that those with more years of meditation practice had longer telomere length overall and that women meditators had significantly longer telomeres as compared to women non-meditators.

-These findings further support Meditation’s positive effect on healthy cellular aging and provide fodder for future longitudinal research that could track change in telomere length over time.
+These findings further support Meditation’s positive effect on healthy cellular aging and provide fodder for future longitudinal research that could track the change in telomere length over time.

 Another way meditation may help slow aging is through its effects on the brain.

-Typically our brains’ gray matter volume, which is made of brain cells and dendrites that give and receive signals to help us think and function, decreases beginning at age 30 at different rates and locations, depending on the individual.
+Typically our brains’ grey matter volume, which is made of brain cells and dendrites that give and receive signals to help us think and function, decreases beginning at age 30 at different rates and locations, depending on the individual.

 Concurrently, we also begin to lose white matter volume in our brains, which is comprised of axons that carry the actual electric signals between dendrites in the brain.